ndpp/ndpp/docs/source/methods/introduction.rst

   2.b.
 Write the header information for the pre-processed data library to be output from NDPP.

   2.c.
-For each scattering reaction type, progress through each of the incoming energies and perform the following:
+For each scattering reaction type, step through each of the incoming energies and perform the following:

     2.c.1.
-Determine the angular distribution boundaries which correspond to the energy group structure requested.
+Determine the angular distribution boundaries corresponding to the energy group structure requested.

     2.c.2.
-Perform integration over the outgoing energy and angle dimensions to generate Legendre moments or histogram bins as requested.
+Perform integration over the outgoing energy and angle dimensions to generate Legendre moments or tabular bins as requested.

   2.d.
 Combine all the reaction type's data on to a unionized incoming energy grid.

   2.e.
-If the user requested thinning of this grid, perform thinning.
+Perform optional energy grid thinning.

   2.f.
 Write the scattering data to the output library.